 The health benefits of the TBRHSC Fresh Market include: access to new recipes that feature local food, education about new vegetables and fruits that are less common but very healthy, information on proper food storage and preparation, information about the health benefits of various vegetables and fruits and the chance to speak with our local farmers.
 There is a wide range of produce and products available throughout the harvest season, including: garlic scapes, kale, arugula, salad mixes, peas, beans, tomatoes, carrots, potatoes, zucchini, squash, pumpkins, eggs and more!

-The Healthy Get-Together is a free monthly education workshop that features popular chronic disease prevention topics and gives you the tools to help you make healthy changes in your life.
+The Healthy Get-Together is a free bimonthly education workshop that features popular chronic disease prevention topics and gives you the tools to help you make healthy changes in your life.
 It’s one thing to read about how to exercise or eat healthy, but it’s another to sit in a room with an expert and be given the tools that you need to succeed.

-Our favourite part of the Healthy Get-Together is learning about chronic disease prevention strategies and healthy living in a fun and engaging way.
+Our favourite part of the Healthy Get-Together speaker series is learning about chronic disease prevention strategies and healthy living in a fun and engaging way.
 For example, in the past we have done sessions on how to grow your own food or build a garden.
 Both of these skills will help you to eat healthy, locally grown foods.
 Other topics have ranged from time management and space organization, to creating and maintaining positive relationships, learning about healthy green foods, and showcasing our local conservation areas where you can go for a hike.

-Each Healthy Get-Together is 1 hour in length and features a guest speaker from our Hospital’s staff or a community expert.
+Each Healthy Get-Together workshop is 1 hour in length and features a guest speaker from our Hospital’s staff or a community expert.

 Past Healthy Get-Together sessions can be viewed in our Healthy Get-Together Archives:

 Each year we strive to lead the healthiest life possible, and that’s what inspires our annual TBRHSC Staff Health and Wellness Calendar.